Skip to Main Content

 It is common for the disease to return (relapse).
 However, the disease may continue to get worse without periods of remission.

-Because nerves in any part of the brain or spinal cord may be damaged, patients with multiple sclerosis can have symptoms in many parts of the body.
+Nerves in any part of the brain or spinal cord may be damaged.
+Because of this, MS symptoms can appear in many parts of the body.

 Bowel and bladder symptoms: